electrichive/waggledance/electric-hive-learning-guide.md

 If you do, keep using this guide.
 If not, bail and figure out what else you want to do with your life.

 # Step 4: Choose a primary method for developing employable skills (7 days - 14 days)
 So you’re going for it, and committing yourself to learning programming and building a career in tech.
 This is a serious commitment of time, energy and money.
 Spend time researching and considering carefully.
+Set up some coffee interviews to find out more about the industry and how to develop your skills.
+Read on r/cscareerquestions and r/learnprogramming.

 The options to consider are: